 Basics of Butt Joints in Welding

 In my early days fabricating trailer hitches, I learned the hard way that butt joints shine in straight-line applications.
 They’re not for every corner, but when you need efficiency, they’re gold.
-And safety-wise?
-Following AWS D1.1 codes keeps things legit—proper prep means no hydrogen cracks sneaking up on you later.
+And safety-wise, following AWS D1.1 codes keeps things legit.
+Proper prep means no hydrogen cracks sneaking up on you later.

 When and Why to Choose a Butt Joint Over Other Welds

 Why pick it?
 Cost efficiency, for one.
 Less metal to weld means shorter run times and lower filler use.
 In a pro shop, that adds up fast.
 For DIYers building a gate from scrap I-beam, it’s forgiving on basic setups.
-But here’s the real talk: it’s not for high-stress bends.
+But here’s the real talk: it’s not the best choice for high-stress bends.
 I’ve switched to laps there to spread the load.

 Types of Butt Joints and Which One Fits Your Project